2014–15 Champions Hockey League group stage: Format

 The 44 teams were divided into eleven groups of four teams each.
 In each group, teams play against each other home-and-away in a round-robin format, giving six games per team.
 In total, 132 games were played in the group stage.
 The 11 group winners and the five best ranked runners-up qualified for the playoffs.
 The five best runners-up were determined by ranking all runners-up based on their number of points and goal differential in their respective groups, explained more detailed in section ranking of second-placed teams.

 The matches are played in 60 minutes (3 periods with 20 minutes each) with the winning team receiving three points (the losing teams gets zero points).
-If a match ended with a draw both teams received one point and the game proceeded to a five-minute overtime (with teams playing with four players instead of regular five) to determine a winner of a bonuspoint.
-The first team to score in overtime wins the match and the bonuspoint.
-If the overtime ends scoreless a shootout is used to determine the winner (and who gets bonuspoint).
-The teams take five penalties each and the teams who scored most penalties take the win, and if the shootout is also a draw extra penalties are used to determine the winners.
+If a match ended with a draw both teams received one point and the game proceeded to a five-minute overtime (with teams playing with 3 players instead of regular five) to determine a winner of a bonus point.
+The first team to score in overtime wins the match and the bonus point.
+If the overtime ends scoreless a shootout is used to determine the winner (and who gets the bonus point).
+The teams take five penalties each and the teams who scored most penalties takes the win, sometimes the shootout is also a draw extra penalties are used to determine the winners if still tied after 5 shots.

 Tiebreakers

-The teams are ranked according to points (3 points for a win in regular time, 2 points for a win in overtime or shootout, 1 point for an initial tie and loss in overtime or shootout, 0 points for a loss in regular time).
+The teams are ranked according to points (2 points for a win in regular time, 1 points for a win in overtime or shootout, 1 point for a loss in overtime or shootout, 0 points for a loss in regular time).
 If two or more teams are equal on points on completion of the group matches, the following criteria are applied to determine the rankings: